m4gr3d/Godot-Android-Samples/plugins/hello_gdextension/README.md

 ### Building the C++ bindings

-To generate and compile the C++ bindings, use the following commands:
+To generate and compile the C++ bindings, use the following commands.
+To speed up compilation, add `-jN` at the end of the SCons command line where `N` is the number of CPU threads you have on your system.
+The example below uses 4 threads.

 ```
 cd Godot-Android-Samples/plugins/hello_gdextension/godot-cpp